katerlloyd/data_structures_tutorial/2-sets.md

 One common error that can be made when working with sets is trying to hash a list, which cannot be done.

 ## Efficiency

+These performance levels may become O(n) in a worst case scenario but are O(1) in most situations.

 | Set Operation | Code | Performance | Description |
 | :---: | :---: | :---: | :---: |